What is an advocate?

 What are the advocate’s responsibilities?

-2. If not able to attend all sessions, attend at least one of the first few sessions with you if possible.
+- If not able to attend all sessions, attend at least one of the first few sessions with if possible.

 o Receive an update from the counselor by email or phone call.
 (5-30 minutes, normally very brief)